 - ALL A. All officials are responsible for legality of substitutions.
 The U and R are responsible for the correct number of players on the offensive team.
-H and L have responsibility for the correct number of players on the defensive team. - U, LB.
-On free kicks, U & H are responsible for the number of players on the kicking team.R & L count the players on the receiving team. - ALL C. Use the fist signal when the team you are counting has 11 players on the field.
+B is responsible for the correct number of players on the defensive team.
+H and L have responsibility for the correct number of players on the field whose team is on their respective sidelines. - ALL B. On free kicks, U & B are responsible for the number of players on the kicking team.
+The R, L, & H count the players on the receiving team. - ALL C. The fist signal will be used when the team you are counting has 11 players on the field.
 The open palm signal will be used when the team you are counting has fewer than 11 players on the field. - D. In situations where Team A is either in a no huddle formation or has already broken the huddle and substitute(s) enter the field: - 1.
-R and either H or L (the official working Team A's sideline) should signal, by arms held with closed fists extended horizontal to the ground, that Team A is substituting and Team B is allowed the opportunity to do so as well. - 2.
-If it is apparent that Team B will respond with substitutes R will then signal in the same manner, indicating to the U that action is required. - 2.
-U should move to a position over the ball when seeing either this situation or signal. - 3.
+B and either H or L (the official working Team A's sideline) should signal, by arms held with closed fists extended horizontal to the ground, that Team A is substituting and Team B is allowed the opportunity to do so as well. - 2.
+If it is apparent that Team B will respond with substitutes R will then signal in the same manner, indicating to the U that action is required. - 3.
+U should move to a position over the ball when seeing either this situation or signal. - 4.
 Upon completion of the substitution process by both teams, R will release U to his normal position by dropping his arms and pointing at U.

 ARTICLE 2.
-WRITTEN RECORDS AND OTHER GENERAL GAME DUTIES
+OTHER GENERAL GAME DUTIES